 Shortly after, is the site of the Aston Ferry (not too obvious) and the path deviates from the river bank through Aston and it’s pub The Flowerpot.

-Medmenham Abbey was a Cistercian abbey opened in 12107, closed in 1536 due to lack of inmates.
+Medmenham Abbey was a Cistercian abbey opened in 1217, closed in 1536 due to lack of inmates.
 At this point you have a choice of routes.
 One is a shortcut avoiding a bend in the river.
-I took the long cut through an attractive woodland glen.
+I took the long cut round the river bend and through an attractive woodland glen.

 You next pass Frogmill Farm which has been converted into an attractive stone and flint residential community.